alexanderlapratt/mbs-prepay-engine/README.md

 Agency MBS (mortgage-backed securities) are the largest fixed-income market in the world, yet their analytics are fundamentally different from bullet bonds.
 The embedded prepayment option creates **negative convexity** — a property that makes standard duration/convexity tools inadequate.

 This project builds a complete, deployable prepayment and cash-flow engine that:
+- Supports both user-defined stylized pools and real loan-level data from the **Fannie Mae Single-Family Loan Performance Data (SFLP), 2024 Q1** (272,963 loans, $91.1B in originations)
-- Lets a user configure a stylized mortgage pool
+- Lets a user configure a stylized mortgage pool or load a real FNMA rate bucket with one click
 - Projects monthly cash flows across 8 rate scenarios
 - Computes WAL, effective duration, convexity, DV01, and hedge ratios
 - Explains every formula and the key limitations vs. a production system